This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 CPD is a medical term for infants too big to fit through their mother’s pelvis, making traditional delivery extremely difficult.
 However, if CPD is diagnosed earlier in pregnancy, a healthy delivery is possible.

 For infants not diagnosed in time, an emergency C-section or an operative vaginal delivery is typically needed.

 Causes of CPD can vary.
 The common reasons include maternal diabetes, hereditary conditions, pregnancy going beyond the due date, small maternal pelvis, and abnormal fetal positioning.

 The American College of Nurse-Midwives (ACNM) reports that CPD is considered uncommon.
 Around 1 out of 250 pregnancies result in CPD.

 Prolapsed Umbilical Cord

 The umbilical cord plays a vital role during pregnancy; it’s how unborn babies receive oxygen and nutrients.
-When too much pressure is placed on the umbilical cord, it can become compressed.
-A prolapsed cord can block nutrients and oxygen from reaching the baby, which can result in numerous medical issues.
+Too much pressure on the umbilical cord can compress it.
+A prolapsed cord can block nutrients and oxygen from reaching the baby, resulting in numerous medical issues.